ayodeleoniosun/financial-transactions-system/README.md

 - Get user account balance.
 - Get all accounts.

-`TransactionManager`: This class handles all the transaction operations - deposits, withdrawals and transfers.
+`TransactionManager`: This class serves as a base class for all validation checks in transaction operations services - deposits, withdrawals and transfers.

+`DepositService`: This class contains the logic for deposit operation.

+`WithdrawalService`: This class contains the logic for withdrawal operation.

+`TransferService`: This class contains the logic for transfer operation.

 `Ledger`: This class handles the retrieval of different types of transactions - deposits, withdrawals and transfers, as well as the sorting for transactions by due date and comments both in ascending and